geraldaungst/exandria-campaign/30 Plot Threads/Rescue Ilya's Brother.md

 	- Lady Emer may have a Pearl of Power in her collection
 - What they don't know:
 	- [[Lady Emer]] has transformed herself into a medusa.
-	- The pearl of power she carries is actually the [[Lawbringer's Tear]].
+	- The pearl of power she carries is actually the [[Lawbearer's Tear]].
 Lady Emer doesn't even realize it is an artifact.

 # Plot Hierarchy
 - Parent Plot: